paulchris7/Haitian-Scrabble-Game/src/readme.md

 - **`dictionary.cpp`**: Implements the Dictionary class, which contains the list of valid Haitian Creole words.
 It ensures that only valid words are accepted during gameplay.
 - **`player.cpp`**: Implements the Player class, which manages the player's information such as their name, score, and tiles.
 It also includes methods for players to take turns and manage their tiles.
 - **`square.cpp`**: Implements the Square class, representing a single square on the board (e.g., premium squares like double letter score, triple word score).
-- **`tile.cpp`**: Implements the Tile class, representing a single tile (letter) in the game with its letter and associated point value.